ProLint/prolintpy/docs/README.md

 ## Data Files
 Before you load the data to prolintpy make sure to first remove water & ions beads.
 Leave only membrane and protein beads in the system.

-## Notes
-This library has been tested with the Martini model.
-It should work with atomistic simulations quite well, however testing so far has been very limited.
-During the following weeks we'll continue updating the library as well as adding & improving its functionality.